Changelog

 History: select & batch delete

 Select one or more simulation runs from your history and delete them in a single action.
-Select all loaded runs at once or pick individually — numbers update immediately and deletions are permanent.
+You can select all loaded runs at once or pick them individually; counts update immediately and deletions are permanent.

 Run confirmation toasts

-Live feedback toasts now confirm every key action: simulation complete, baseline pinned or cleared, comparison mode active, and export saved — with colour-coded signals (green for success, red for destructive actions).
+Live feedback toasts now confirm every key action: simulation complete, baseline pinned or cleared, comparison mode active, and export saved.
+Toasts are colour-coded, with green for success and red for destructive actions.

 Export filenames use custom run names

-CSV, JSON, and PDF exports now save using the custom name you've given a run rather than a generic run number — making downloaded files immediately identifiable.
+CSV, JSON, and PDF exports now save using the custom name you have given a run, so downloaded files are immediately identifiable.
+Previously they used a generic run number.

-Exponential discount comparison overlay added.
-Present bias coefficient now adjustable as a core parameter alongside the standard hyperbolic k rate.
+An exponential discount comparison overlay has been added, and the present bias coefficient is now adjustable as a core parameter alongside the standard hyperbolic k rate.

 View Hyperbolic DiscountingFeedback & model suggestions

-Submit general feedback, bug reports, or structured model suggestions directly from the platform — available via the account page or ⌘K. Admin notification via email on every submission.
+Submit general feedback, bug reports, or structured model suggestions directly from the platform, via the account page or ⌘K. Every submission sends an email notification to the admin.

 Comparison mode & chart overlays

-Pin any simulation as a baseline.
-Re-run with different parameters and both results appear side-by-side — dashed baseline vs solid current across all charts.
-Command palette (⌘K) added for instant navigation.
+Pin any simulation as a baseline, then re-run with different parameters and both results appear side by side across all charts, with the baseline dashed and the current run solid.
+A command palette (⌘K) has been added for quick navigation.

 Subscription plans

-Full plan system introduced — Free, Plus, and Pro tiers with model access gating, usage limits, and Stripe billing integration.
+A full plan system has been introduced, with Free, Plus, and Pro tiers, model access gating, usage limits, and Stripe billing integration.

 Model detail pages

-Real-world examples and use cases added to every model detail page.
-Interpretations made clearer and more practical.
+Real-world examples and use cases have been added to every model detail page, and interpretations have been rewritten to be clearer and more practical.

 Presets, re-run & history search

-Save and load named parameter presets per model.
-Re-run any past simulation directly from history.
-History page now searchable by model name. ⌘↵ keyboard shortcut to run simulations.
+Save and load named parameter presets per model, and re-run any past simulation directly from history.
+The History page is now searchable by model name, and a ⌘↵ keyboard shortcut runs simulations.

 Rational Inattention model

 New model: Rational Inattention (Sims, 2003).
-Models decision-making under costly information processing — attention is treated as a finite channel with Shannon capacity constraints.
+It models decision-making under costly information processing, treating attention as a finite channel with Shannon capacity constraints.

 View Rational InattentionCSV & JSON export